open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Per-message attributes

-All messaging operations (`publish`, `receive`, `process`, or other not covered by this specification) can describe a batch of messages.
+All messaging operations (`publish`, `receive`, `process`, or others not covered by this specification) can describe both single and/or batch of messages.
-Attributes in `messaging.message` or `messaging.{system}.message` namespace describe individual messages.
+Attributes in the `messaging.message` or `messaging.{system}.message` namespace describe individual messages.
 For single-message operations they SHOULD be set on corresponding span.

-For batch operations per-message attributes are usually different and cannot be set on the corresponding span and MAY be set on links.
+For batch operations, per-message attributes are usually different and cannot be set on the corresponding span.
+In such cases the attributes MAY be set on links.
 See [Batch Receiving](#batch-receiving) and [Batch Processing](#batch-processing) for more information on correlation using links.

-Some messaging systems such as Kafka, Azure EventGrid allow to publish a single batch of messages to different topics, in such cases attributes in `messaging.destination` and `messaging.source` MAY be set on links.
-Corresponding instrumentations MAY set source and destination attributes on the span if all messages in the batch share the same destination or source.
+Some messaging systems (e.g., Kafka, Azure EventGrid) allow publishing a single batch of messages to different topics.
+In such cases, the attributes in `messaging.destination` and `messaging.source` MAY be set on links.
+Instrumentations MAY set source and destination attributes on the span if all messages in the batch share the same destination or source.

 ### Attributes specific to certain messaging systems

 All attributes that are specific for a messaging system SHOULD be populated in `messaging.{system}` namespace.
-Attributes that describe message, destination, source, consumer, or batch properties SHOULD be populated under corresponding namespace:
+Attributes that describe a message, a destination, a source, a consumer or a batch of messages SHOULD be populated under the corresponding namespace:

-* `messaging.{system}.message` namespace describes individual messages
+* `messaging.{system}.message`: Describes attributes for individual messages
-* `messaging.{system}.destination` namespace describes destination a message (or a batch) are published to, and `messaging.{system}.source` describes source messages were received from.
-Combination of attributes in these namespaces should uniquely identify the entity and describe it as precisely as possible.
-For example, if partitioning is supported, attributes should include partition or other important and visible to users entity properties.
+* `messaging.{system}.destination` and `messaging.{system}.source`: Describes the destination and source a message (or a batch) are published to and received from respectively.
+The combination of attributes in these namespaces should uniquely identify the entity and describe it as precisely as possible.
+For example, if partitioning is supported, the attributes should include the partition or other important and visible to users entity properties.
 * `messaging.{system}.consumer` namespace describes message consumer properties
 * `messaging.{system}.batch` namespace describes message batch properties